- Milton (LIT 353)

 - Cosmos and Poiesis (LIT 391)

 - Literature, film, and the problem of evil (LIT 391)

 - British Literature: Enlightenment to Romantics (LIT 221)

 - History of Literary Criticism and Theory (LIT 421)

 Rob Browning teaches courses on Milton, Shakespeare, early modern British literature, and science fiction.
-His research focuses on Milton and the history of literary engagements with astronomy.
+His research focuses on Milton, speculative fiction, and the history of literary engagements with astronomy.

 Ph.D., Indiana University, Bloomington

 B.A., Kenyon College (3rd year at the University of St. Andrews, SCOTLAND)